CohenArthur/internship_report_2022/report.md

   2. Internship's interest for the SCHOOL
     1. Usage of concepts and methodologies used in class
     2. Acquisition of new skills

 10. Synthesis and Conclusion (3p)
   1. Introspect (between the beginning and the end of it)
   2. Confirmation or evolution of your professional project
   3. Vision of the business world

 11. Annexes
   1. Company presentation
   2. State of the Art of the domain
   3. Presentation of the results
   4. Remaining work
+  5. Bibliography

+# Embecosm Rust-GCC - Fixed time mission

+_FIXME_: Fix the title

+## Thanks

+I'd like to thanks to Open Source Security and Embecosm for funding us to work on this project.
+Jeremy Bennett, for his management and the experience he brought to our development, and Brad Spengler, for being kind and benevolent.

+I would also like to thank the entire Embecosm team for being so nice and caring towards me.

+Particularly, I would like to thank Philip Herron for being my mentor, manager and especially friend when working on this project.

+I would also like to thank my girlfriend for being so supportive and helpful during my stay in Germany.

+## Introduction

+### Objective and extent of the mission

+### Context and Complexity of the task